 Prof. Choudhury proved himself to be a prudent and visionary administrator through many responsibilities he carried out throughout his career.
 Due to somewhat volatile and uncertain socio-economic situation of Bangladesh in the 70s, there had been an exodus of academicians to foreign countries.
 In those difficult times he became the Head of the Department of Civil Engineering, BUET (1978–79, 81–83) and at one stage was the only faculty in the department with a PhD.
 Under his leadership, the Computer Center of BUET evolved into a full-fledged computing facility which served the teachers and students as an excellent resource for carrying out research.
 As the top administrator of two universities (BRAC Univ. and Univ. of Asia-Pacific), he played the leading role in establishing these institutions as top ranking private universities in Bangladesh.

 The works and contributions of Prof. Choudhury to engineering science and technology are reflected in various publications authored by him.
 He published about 70 papers in international journals and conference proceedings related to tall buildings, low-cost housing, earthquake resistant design, cyclones and storm surges, retrofitting of structures, IT applications and policy issues.
 His brilliant works continue to inspire young civil engineers home and abroad.

-In his personal life, Prof. Choudhury is married to Mrs. Selina Choudhury.
+In his personal life, Prof. Choudhury was married to Mrs. Selina Choudhury.
 They are blessed with daughter Charisma Farheen Choudhury and son Kaashif Reza Choudhury.
 Prof. Choudhury passed away on 28th April 2020 at the age of 76.